Text

 Use Cases

-- •Warming up before starting a novel chapter or scene
+- •Warming up before drafting a novel chapter by completing 8 past-tense stems in sequence

-- •Giving students a timed free-writing exercise in a workshop
+- •Running a timed free-writing exercise in a creative writing workshop or MFA classroom

 Tips